Toma5OD/Local-RAG/README.md

 Improving the script will involve enhancing the text conversion process, optimizing local model performance, and refining retrieval techniques to include document metadata and SEO strategies.
 The goal is to create a more sophisticated and efficient local RAG system that respects user privacy and offers high-quality, relevant responses.

 This initiative aligns with the broader movement towards open-source, locally controlled AI tools, ensuring that sensitive data remains secure and processing is transparent and customizable.

+### Model Evaluation and Selection

+During the development of our local RAG system, I assessed multiple models to find the most efficient option for local execution, with an emphasis on models under 14GB due to hardware limitations.
+This included testing LLaMA 2, Mistral, and GEMMA, among others.

+**Challenges with Larger Models:** My CPU struggled with models larger than my system could comfortably handle, resulting in prohibitively slow performance.

+**Success with GEMMA:** Ultimately, the Google open-source GEMMA model, at 5GB, proved to be the most effective, balancing performance with the resource constraints of my local machine.